emorydeer2/emorydeer2/README.md

 # Hello, I am "Emory"
 *A multi-dimensional creator currently focusing on Minecraft.*
 </div>

 Particularly, increasing its emergent properties, with holistic analysis & strategic implementation.

 This mostly serves as a way for me to learn, understand, & apply various skillsets for the future.
-I hope to be a Robotic Engineer, designing & building machines to further automate manufactory.
+I hope to be a Robotic Engineer, designing & building machines to further automate manufactory...

 _I shall create for humans what cars were for horses._